App Volumes architecture

 - A standalone Windows virtual machine built using the App Volumes packaging virtual machine; instead of the App Volumes Agent, this capture machine is installed with the App Volumes Tools.

-- The administrator of this packaging virtual machine can use the command line tools provided within the App Volumes tools to initiate an application capture, and the resulting output App Volumes package can be in VMDK, VHD, or MSI formats.
+- The administrator of this packaging virtual machine can use the command line tools provided within the App Volumes tools to initiate an application capture, and the resulting output App Volumes package can be in VHD, VMDK, or MSI formats.

 - App Volumes applications delivered by enterprise software delivery tools to physical endpoints will require the MSI file format as the desired output from the App Volumes Tools capture process.